NE-SmallTown/React-QuietWater/README.md

 although we create mock data but the data maybe don't have correct logic like the real world.This demo is just for showing the UI and the basic logic.

+> NOTE: Some functions like praise/thumbdown a reply,submit reply/comment are allowable only when you have logined.
+So for testing React-QuietWater expediently.Default our test api interface return a invalid token of the userInfo.So We provide a [token](https://github.com/NE-SmallTown/React-QuietWater/tree/master/examples/token),you can set it to your `config.localStorage.info2Storage.userToken` (default the value is 'u_tk', i.e set `localstorage.u_tk` to the token value).And then you can test these functions otherwise it will redirect to the login page which you set.

 ### Documentation

 - *NOTE*: We would like to see any pr/(UI design)/(feature request)/enhancement based on our Name origin,but if they breaches our